Roadmaps

 Establish an Adaptive Solutions Framework that encourages use of statewide solutions while supporting unique value delivered by programs throughout agencies and departments.

-Project Content Management (CMS) and Data Reporting Infrastructure 5.2.1.0.3: Baseline percentage of projects incorporating methodologies and demonstrating increased responsiveness to changing demands.
+PDAC Project Content Management (CMS) and Data Reporting Infrastructure 5.2.1.0.3: By Q2 of 2026, baseline the percentage of projects leveraging different deployment methodologies (i.e., agile, waterfall, hybrid) and demonstrating increased responsiveness to changing demands.

 3. Outcome 5.3: Emerging Tech Readiness